 Traditional strawberry mousse recipes can contain dairy and refined sugar and even some vegan ones contain soy (tofu).

-Typical Ingredients: Dextrose, Fructose, Vegetables Oil Partially Hydrogenated, Contains One Or More Of The Following (Coconut Oil Partially Hydrogenated, Palm Kernel Oil Partially Hydrogenated, Palm Oil Partially Hydrogenated, Soybeans Oil Partially Hydrogenated), Sugar, Corn Syrup Solids, Corn Starch Modified, Sodium Caseinate, Propylene Glycol Monostearate, Guar Gum, Carrageenan, Adipic Acid, Flavors Artificial, Salt, Tetrasodium Pyrophosphate, Disodium Phosphate, Monoglycerides Acetylated, Mono and Diglycerides, Red 40, Yellow 6, Blue 1
+Ingredients: Dextrose, Fructose, Partially Hydrogenated Vegetable Oil (Contains one or more of the following: Coconut Oil, Palm Kernel Oil, Palm Oil, Soybean Oil), Sugar, Corn Syrup Solids, Modified Corn Starch, Sodium Packinate (Milk), Propylene Glycol Monostearate, Guar Gum, Carrageenan, Adipic Acid, Artificial Flavor, Salt, Tetrasodium Pyrophosphate, Disodium Phosphate, Acetylated Monoglycerides, Mono and Diglycerides, Red 40, Yellow 6, Blue 1

 The above product has only 2 “Weight Watchers” points.
-This is a perfect example of why counting calories doesn’t always work.
+This is a perfect example of why counting calories don’t always work.
 While this may be a good choice under the Weight Watchers program because of the low points, many people may choose to eat this product.
-But look at the ingredient list…it’s full of GMO’s, refined sugar, partially hydrogenated oils, carrageenan, artificial flavors, preservatives and two food colorings.
+But look at the ingredient list…it contains GMO’s (soybean oil, corn syrup solids, modified corn starch), refined sugar, partially hydrogenated oils, carrageenan, artificial flavors, preservatives, and three food colorings.

 When you eat real food with real ingredients that are nutrient-dense, you won’t need to eat as much to stay satisfied and won’t have to count calories and be inclined to eat foods like this just because they have “low points”.

-Anyway, this healthier version is “almost raw”, vegan, gluten-free, dairy-free, soy-free, no-cook, paleo-friendly and contains no refined sugar.
+Anyway, my healthier version is plant-based, vegan, gluten-free, dairy-free, soy-free, nut-free, no-cook, paleo-friendly, contains no refined sugar, Lectin-Free (with approved sweetener) and Medical Medium compliant.

 5 Fast Facts About Coconut:*